 Keep in mind employment laws as you develop your recruitment process, as they prohibit discrimination in specific areas:

 An employee is a significant investment for a company, so the proper amount of time and energy should be focused on selecting the right candidates.
-By preparing ahead of time, you are better equipped to identify and find what you need AND create a favorable impression of your organization for the candidate.
+By preparing ahead of time, you are better equipped to identify and find what you need and create a favorable impression of your organization for the candidate.
 How well the process is managed tells the candidate a lot about your organization and can leave them with a favorable impression, making them far more likely to buy what you are selling.
+This may all sound like a lot to juggle, but the right advisor can help simplify the process, streamline talent acquisition, and quickly fill your open roles.

-Eide Bailly’s HR Consulting Services professionals are here to assist you with developing a recruitment process and tools for you to implement and/or finding that “difficult-to-find” individual who can make an impact on your team.
+Eide Bailly’s HR Consulting Services professionals are here to assist you with developing effective recruiting plans, implementing new tools and finding that “difficult-to-find” individual who can make an impact on your team.

 Take a deeper dive into this Insight’s subject matter.Human Resources